 We discourage and advise all parents to discourage, pupils from bringing mobile phones to school on the grounds that they are valuable and may be lost or stolen.
-Where a pupil does bring a mobile phone to school, the phone must remain switched off during the school day and may not be used, for any purpose on school premises, grounds or during off-site school activities (such as school swimming or sports activities).
+Where a pupil does bring a mobile phone to school, the phone must remain switched off and held in a Yondr signal restriction pouch during the school day and may not be used, for any purpose on school premises, grounds or during off-site school activities (such as school swimming or sports activities).
 The only exception to this would be in an emergency or with the express approval of a member of school staff.
-The Head teacher may, at their discretion, allow any member of staff to approve such requests or may nominate a specific person to consider such requests.
+The Head may, at their discretion, allow any member of staff to approve such requests or may nominate a specific person to consider such requests.